+This is a technical assumption for the main theorem (Theorem \ref{mainthm}) of this paper to characterise the diminution of the index set in terms of the convergence to the zero, distinguishable from the other morphisms.

-The zero morphism, which is required in our framework, exists in crucial examples of GoI situations: (i) $\Rel_+$ is the $\Rel$ with $\otimes=+$ and a reflexive object $\mathbb{N}$.
-The \textit{empty relation} on $\mathbb{N}$ is the zero morphism. (ii) The monoidal subcategories $\Pfn$ and $\PInj$ of $\Rel_+$, both retain the zero morphism. $\PInj$ is known to be equivalent to the original category ${\sf Hilb_2}$ of Hilbert spaces and partial isometries for Girard's GoI 1 \cite{Gi89}.
+The zero morphism, which is required in our framework, exists in crucial examples of GoI situations: (i) $\Rel_+$ is $\Rel$ with the disjoint union $+$ of sets as $\otimes$ and a reflexive object $\mathbb{N}$.
+The \textit{empty relation} on $\mathbb{N}$ is the zero morphism.
+Furthermore $0_{\mathbb{N}} + 0_{\mathbb{N}} = 0_{\mathbb{N} + \mathbb{N}}$ sufficient to the condition (\ref{compz}). (ii) The monoidal subcategories $\Pfn$ and $\PInj$ of $\Rel_+$, both in which resides the zero morphism. $\PInj$ is known to be equivalent to the original category ${\sf Hilb_2}$ of Hilbert spaces and partial isometries for Girard's GoI 1 \cite{Gi89}.